Property Owners

 Staff

-Executive Director Erin Holmes, a native Louisianian, made New Orleans home in 2006.
+Erin Holmes, Executive Director, a native Louisianian, made New Orleans home in 2006.
 She received a Bachelor of Interior Design from Louisiana State University and worked for a small commercial interior firm before deciding to further her education, specifically in the field of Historic Preservation.
 She obtained a Master of Urban and Regional Planning from the University of New Orleans with a double specialization in Historic Preservation and Economic Development.
 Upon graduation, she joined the staff of VCPORA as Assistant Director.
 She later moved on to the Preservation Resource Center, serving as the Advocacy Coordinator for preservation policy initiatives, while serving on VCPORA’s Board of Directors.
 She returned to VCPORA in January on 2019 as Executive Director.
 In her downtime, she can be found exploring New Orleans neighborhoods, traveling, and parading with the Krewe of Goddesses.

 Office Hours: